Mingze/ibm_question_tool_admin/README.md

 Update the "cookie_expiration" property to the desired value, the time unit is in days
 ### Change the questions goal
 Update the "questions_goal" property to the desired value, by defaut the value is 2000.

+### Dowload information in Database
+Modify the `function download()` in `./views/admin.hbs` to adapt the information that you configured in Question Collection Tool.